United Therapeutics (NASDAQ:UTHR) CFO James Edgemond Sells 10,000 Shares

 Analyst Ratings Changes

-UTHR has been the topic of several analyst reports.
-TD Cowen upped their price target on United Therapeutics from $575.00 to $660.00 and gave the stock a "buy" rating in a research note on Monday, March 30th.
-Royal Bank Of Canada reduced their target price on United Therapeutics from $707.00 to $701.00 and set an "outperform" rating for the company in a report on Thursday.
-Wells Fargo & Company raised United Therapeutics from an "equal weight" rating to an "overweight" rating and upped their target price for the stock from $575.00 to $735.00 in a research report on Thursday.
-UBS Group increased their price target on United Therapeutics from $655.00 to $705.00 and gave the company a "buy" rating in a report on Thursday, March 5th.
-Finally, Oppenheimer lifted their price target on shares of United Therapeutics from $575.00 to $600.00 and gave the company an "outperform" rating in a research report on Thursday, February 26th.
-Eleven equities research analysts have rated the stock with a Buy rating and two have given a Hold rating to the stock.
-According to MarketBeat.com, the stock presently has a consensus rating of "Moderate Buy" and an average price target of $619.42.
+A number of brokerages have recently weighed in on UTHR.
+TD Cowen raised their price target on United Therapeutics from $575.00 to $660.00 and gave the company a "buy" rating in a research report on Monday, March 30th.
+UBS Group raised their price target on United Therapeutics from $655.00 to $705.00 and gave the company a "buy" rating in a research report on Thursday, March 5th.
+HC Wainwright raised their price target on United Therapeutics from $600.00 to $660.00 and gave the company a "buy" rating in a research report on Tuesday, March 31st.
+Wells Fargo & Company upgraded United Therapeutics from an "equal weight" rating to an "overweight" rating and raised their price target for the company from $575.00 to $735.00 in a research report on Thursday, May 7th.
+Finally, Oppenheimer upped their price objective on United Therapeutics from $575.00 to $600.00 and gave the company an "outperform" rating in a research report on Thursday, February 26th.
+Eleven equities research analysts have rated the stock with a Buy rating and two have issued a Hold rating to the stock.
+Based on data from MarketBeat.com, United Therapeutics has a consensus rating of "Moderate Buy" and a consensus target price of $619.42.

 United Therapeutics Company Profile